General Dynamics F-16 in 1/72 scale : kit review & modelling reports of KINETIC F-16D kits

-Shown are the larger Israeli underwing 600 gallon fuel tanks.
+Shown are the larger Israeli underwing 600 gallon long range fuel tanks.
 The fuel tank pylons parts #B20 are not the standard ones.
 So when you want a particular F-16D of an air force with the standard tanks, source the standard 370 gallon fuel tanks and pylons from another F-16 kit (like from Revell or Hasegawa).

 When the overall assembly was ready, some limited amounts of filler / putty were surprisingly only needed.
 I used some on the nose, the upper spine, intake and the wing-root gaps.
 Tiny gaps were filled with white glue.

 The model got now a coat of grey base coat with the airbrush to check for any flaws.
 Often I airbrush thinned simple Revell Aqua acrylic 75 "steingrau".
 Any left errors were corrected.
 Some work was still needed on the spine!

 only a little putty when assembled carefully.